cpp-lln-lab/CPP_BIDS/README.md

 logFile = saveEventsFile('open', expParameters, logFile);

-% The information about 2 events that we want to save logFile(1,1).onset = 2;
+% The information about 2 events that we want to save
+% NOTE : If the user DOES NOT provide `onset`, `trial_type`, this events will be skipped. logFile(1,1).onset = 2;
 logFile(1,1).trial_type = 'motion_up';
 logFile(1,1).duration = 1;